hraisinz/Problem-Solving/README.md

 * Selection Sort Algorithm
 * Bubble Sort Algorithm
 * Insertion Sort Algorithm
-* Two way merge sort Algorithm
+* Two way merge Sort

 Linkedlist
 * Inserting a node at the end of the Linkedlist